 2. Turn your idea into a tentative research proposal.

 3. Find a supervisor who can assess and comment on your tentative research proposal.
 Remember that one of the supervisors must represent the discipline in which you intend to defend your dissertation.
 Resolve any fee-related issues.
 If your supervisors do not work full time at the department/institute at which you intend to defend your dissertation, they may assume that they will be remunerated for the supervision.
 Any financial remuneration must always be agreed with the head of the department/institute.

-The supervision contract must always be signed by at least two supervisors.
+The supervision agreement must always be signed by at least two supervisors.
 This occurs in collaboration with the supervisor whom you yourself have found.

 Second stage: Completing and submitting an application